WValleyy/DL3/README.md

 # Guide to run infer.py

 This is an instruction to download the model checkpoint from GoogleDrive and save it to the `/kaggle/working/` directory in a Kaggle notebook.
+Cre : I have learned how to write inffer.py file from HDD

 ```python